jonathansillito/open-source-project-course/final.md

 ## Written submission

-Please submit a (maximum) two page report summarizing you contributions to an open source project.
+Please submit a (maximum) two-page report summarizing you contributions to an open source project.
 Your report is to have the following sections:

 * Summary
 * Describe the project, and why you chose the project